nikolausrauch/opengl-playground/apps/00_demo_viewer/README.md

 Similarly to a shader program, we create vertexarrays and vertexbuffers via the [context](https://github.com/nikolausrauch/opengl-playground/blob/main/viewer/opengl/context.h).
 To handle generic vertex types, a static layout description is needed by [vertexbuffers](https://github.com/nikolausrauch/opengl-playground/blob/main/viewer/opengl/vertexbuffer.h) to *enable vertex attributes and set attribute pointer*
 (*I am not really happy with this; may change in the future*).
+**Note:** The construction via the [context](https://github.com/nikolausrauch/opengl-playground/blob/main/viewer/opengl/context.h) forwards the arguments to the constructor of the resource (check corresponding header for supported arguments).
 ```C++
 /*============= Vertex Defition =============*/
 struct vertex